seasonSH/LiftedGAN/README.md

 ## Training
 ### Training from pre-trained StyleGAN2
-Download our pre-trained StyleGAN and face embedding network from [here](https://drive.google.com/file/d/1qVoWu_fps17iTzYptwuN3ptgYeCpIl2e/view?usp=sharing).
+Download our pre-trained StyleGAN and face embedding network from [here](https://drive.google.com/file/d/1qVoWu_fps17iTzYptwuN3ptgYeCpIl2e/view?usp=sharing) for training.
 Unzip them into the `pretrained/` folder.
 Then you can start training by:
 ```sh
 python tools/train.py config/ffhq_256.py
 ```